AmiramAbergel/gui-task/README.md

 This will launch the GUI in your default web browser, allowing you to interact with it and return data to your script.

-*** Note that the project includes an executable file for easy execution.

 ## File Structure